nutsdb/nutsdb/docs/user_guides/iterator.md

 ### Prefix search scans

-To iterate over a key prefix with search by regular expression on a second part of key without prefix, we can use `PrefixSearchScan` function, and the parameters `offsetNum`, `limitNum` constrain the number of entries returned :
+To iterate over a key prefix with search by regular expression on a second part of key without prefix, we can use `PrefixScanEntries` function when using the reg parameter,the parameters `offsetNum`, `limitNum` constrain the number of entries returned :

 ```go
 if err := db.View(